Qualifying

 Evaluation

 To evaluate your agent in the cloud server, please follow the Solution Submission instruction.
 The environments on the cloud server slightly differs to the public ones.
-It has additional challenges which occure in the real world.
-These challenge might be a model gap, error prone observations, etc.
+It has additional challenges which occur in the real world.
+These challenges might be a model gap, error prone observations, etc.